What Is Charting With A Jury in Mind & How Is It Done?

 2. Medical History

-Inaccuracies or omissions in medical history can lead to misdiagnoses or unsuitable treatments.
-For instance, if a patient's family members have a history of early-onset heart disease, missing this detail could have significant health implications for the patient.
+Inaccuracies or omissions in patient history can lead to misdiagnoses or unsuitable treatments.
+For instance, if a patient’s family members have a history of early-onset heart disease, missing this detail could have significant health implications for the patient.

 3. Medication List